tonyseel/blog.hatkit.com/_posts/blog/2017-11-28-mypoints-coupon.md

 Coupons are also available for variety of product categories like TV, Kitchen Essentials, Personal Care Gifts, Clothing and Jewelry, Watches, Furniture etc.

-You can get the coupons here.
+You can get the [Mypoints coupons here](http://www.mb01.com/lnk.asp?o=10346&c=918271&a=220783&l=10140).
 Once you register you will have to confirm the email to access coupons.

 ![Walmart Coupons]({{ site.baseurl }}/image/blog/walmart-coupons.png)